 One of the mere reasons why most specific populations with psychological problems tend to hide their mental illness or even mild symptoms is because of the fear of going to a mental health asylum and getting locked up there for an extended period.
 That is because, at some point in the early days, almost all people are aware of how heartless and horrific the treatment process mentally ill individuals had to go through from the hands of the people that was supposed to provide patients with care, including a licensed mental health counselor, doctors, healthcare providers, guards, clinical social worker, staff, and other mental health professionals.

 Somehow, mentally ill individuals want to avoid certain maltreatment, such as solitary confinement.
-Patients are treated like prisoners as every door and window of all registered mental health asylums were blocked, barred heavily, and fully covered separately.
+Patients are treated like prisoners as every door and window of all registered mental health asylums was blocked, barred heavily, and fully covered separately.
 Thus, it means that an escape was close to impossible.

 Mentally ill individuals who were supposed to be healed and were supposed to recover had their illnesses worsened instead with the aid of a mental health counselor.